Helping You Receive the Immediate Benefits to Which You May Be Entitled

-In accidents involving serious injury or death, coverage in these amounts is far too little to provide full compensation for the damages caused.
+In accidents involving serious injury or wrongful death, coverage in these amounts is far too little to provide full compensation for the damages caused.
 Additionally, when serious damages or death results, many people have little or no assets from which to collect (and thus such people may be considered “judgment proof”).

 Uninsured and underinsured motor vehicle coverage is intended to step in these circumstances and provide the injured with compensation for damages between the amount collected from the responsible driver’s policy and the full damages suffered, up to the uninsured or underinsured policy limits.